 The emotions featured in this tool were initially selected based on James A. Russell’s (1980) Circumplex Model of Affect, a model used in research and clinical settings.
 The emotions used in this chart are still in development.
 The chart is intended for assessing/interpreting basic, specific, emotions, or 'emotional states,' rather than broad dimensions such as 'moods' or 'core affect' (Ekkekakis, 2013, pgs 321-322).

-As a single-item measure, this chart can be quickly administered, thereby providing lower demands on researchers and reducing levels of participant fatigue.
+As a single-item tool, this chart can be quickly and easily used, thereby providing lower demands on researchers and reducing levels of participant fatigue.

-This measure is inclusive of all demographic groups in that the cartoonization of animal (vs. human) faces precludes preference of any racial, ethnic, age- or gender-based group.
+This tool is inclusive of all demographic groups in that the cartoonization of animal (vs. human) faces precludes preference of any racial, ethnic, age- or gender-based group.

 Additional research on the benefits of including art for emotional expression in class/office settings: